KimYU0912/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a Coursera Capstone project
+This is a Coursera Capstone project by YUJIN